Menu ≡ ╳

 By Judith Ana de Madrid Johnson

 Author’s note: Send us a few brief impressions in words or sketches of Madrid.
-We welcome them!

 We are going to the dogs!
 That is, the domineering Madrid dogs leading their masters happily, both being of all sizes, ages and shapes.
 The dogs, in particular, are often rather roly-poly with shorter than usual legs, but with great curiosity and command of the environment.